 With the time course simulation, you can calculate the trajectory for the species in your model over a given time interval.
 There are different methods to calculate such trajectories and depending on your model, one or several of them may be appropriate to do a time course simulation of your model.

 Since the deterministic simulation is inappropriate for some systems but on the other hand, the stochastic simulation is too time consuming, there are some methods that try to combine the advantages of both deterministic and stochastic simulation.
 Most of those methods are termed hybrid methods.
-COPASI also includes such a hybrid method which in some systems where deterministic simulation would lead to incorrect results will give the correct time series but is still computationally less demanding than a pure stochastic simulation.
+COPASI also includes several such a hybrid methods which in some systems where deterministic simulation would lead to incorrect results will give the correct time series but is still computationally less demanding than a pure stochastic simulation.